Expert Legal Guidance You Can Trust

 - How much each parent knows about the child;

-If the parents agree on how to handle custody and want to resolve the custody battle amicably, they can present a joint parenting plan to the court.
+If the parents agree on how to handle custody and want to resolve the child custody battle amicably, they can present a joint parenting plan to the court.
 The parenting plan lays out terms for the timeshare and visitation arrangement, including:

 - Where the child will live a majority of the time;